JPSahel/jbStore/README.md

 - MongoDB Atlas (or local MongoDB instance)
 - EmailJS account

-### Backend Setup
+### Setup

 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/juicebox-store.git
    cd juicebox-store/backend
    ```
-2. npm install
+2. npm install in both front end and backend
-3. Create ENV in backend with your own DB with Schema
+3. Create ENV in backend with your own DB in MongoDb using this Schema
-4. npm start
+   _id: string;
+  name: string;
+  flavor: string[];
+  description: string;
+  price: number;
+  brand: string;
+  picture: string;
+(for the pictures You can add your own to front-end/public)
+5. do (cd front-end) in one terminal than do (npm run dev)
+6. do (cd back-end) in another terminal then do (node server.js)

-   How to Use 🛍️
+### How to Use 🛍️

-5. Select your favorite juice flavors from the Flavors section up to two flavors.
+6. Select your favorite juice flavors from the Flavors section up to two flavors.
-6. Browse the filtered products in the catalogue.
+7. Browse the filtered products in the catalogue.
-7. Add items to your cart.
+8. Add items to your cart.
-8. Checkout by entering your email to receive a detailed purchase summary.
+9. Checkout by entering your email to receive a detailed purchase summary.

 ### ScreenShots